AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 > It has 3 Word files that are pure text and history<br>
 The first with 13627 words and 45 pages // The second with 2377 words and 4 pages // A third one that I have in the phone with 2631 words and 4 pages<br>
-The total being 18635 words and 53 pages aproximately
+The total being 18635 words and 53 pages aproximately<br>
 > ![First Word document](https://raw.githubusercontent.com/AKRGames/AlterTrack-archive/main/archive/tweets/images/WordFile1.png "dayum")
 > ![Second Word document](https://raw.githubusercontent.com/AKRGames/AlterTrack-archive/main/archive/tweets/images/WordFile2.png "a lil less dayum")